-Access Inc. runs programs which help young adults with disabilities to build skills and confidence, and foster a sense of belonging in the community.
-A participant in their cooking classes has minimal use of one hand.
-When mixing in a bowl, he needs a second person to hold on to the bowl because a rubber mat is not always enough to hold it in place.
-Otherwise, he leans onto the bowl and holds it with his upper body and the less dominant arm.
+Access Inc. runs programs which help young adults with disabilities to develop skills, confidence and a sense of belonging in the community.
+A participant in their cooking classes would like a way to stabilise a mixing bowl while they are stirring.
+Often, a second person needs to hold onto the bowl because a rubber mat is not enough to keep it in place.
 Access Inc. wants a solution which will allow students in their classes to cook independently and comfortably.

-Team Access Inc. designed a magnetic cooking board holder which allows any individual with limited mobility to keep the cooking bowl stationary when mixing ingredients.
-This means someone can stir independently with one hand without the aid of another person.
+Team Access Inc. designed a magnetic cooking board to keep the bowl stationary when mixing ingredients.
+This means someone with limited mobility can stir one-handed without the aid of another person.
 This simple, inconspicuous solution enables more independence while preparing food, which is an activity many of us engage in every day.

 TOM: Melbourne are unable to advise on the suitability of any design or device for your personal situation, however if you have general questions relating to the instructions or documentation, please contact us via our email: email@example.com

 There is no digital product file available for download at this time.
 If you would like more information or believe this is an error, please email us at firstname.lastname@example.org